devdatalab/covid/README.md

 sources.
 Data are disaggregated by urban/rural where possible.

 We have phone surveys on economic conditions in the field, which we will include here as they arrive.
-We will also include data from as many other teams' surveys as possible, given data availability.
+We will also harmonize and include data from as many other teams' surveys as possible, given data availability.

 We are updating and adding to this repo as quickly as possible. *If you